frissyn/valmeter/README.md

 ## Usage

-**RPC:**

 Load the skin from Rainmeter's skin menu.
 The skin UI should appear on your desktop if everything was installed properly. `valmeter` will automatically watch your computer's open processes and start the Rich Prescense when `RiotClientServices.exe` and `VALORANT.exe` are running.

-**Settings:**

-Load the `Settings/settings.ini` skin or click the cog on the `valmeter.ini` skin to open the settings menu.
-Here you can configure your game's location path, RPC update interval, etc.
+If you want to turn off valmeter, just `Unload` the Skin after right-clicking it.

 ## Contributing